E1ila/FarmLog/README.md

 ![Preview 3](https://github.com/E1ila/FarmLog/blob/master/Preview.png)

 ### Changes
+* 1.2
+    * Auto start session when entering an instance, with current instance name for session name.
 * 1.1
     * Sessions!
 You can now keep multiple session, read about it and how to use it above.
     * Removed "Reset Data" offer when entering an instance or after `/reload`.
+* 1.0
+    * Initial release.

 ### To do
 * Count instance IDs (total & last hour)